eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		**immutable variable**.
 	- Using the "**var**" keyword for *Scala* variable declaration of a **mutable variable**.
+	- Be aware of the life cycle of each variable in functions/classes, in the context of "the pure functional programming model"
+		\cite[\S5.3, pp. 154]{Tate2010}.
 + By default, *Scala* treats variables and functions as *public*
 	\cite[\S5.2, pp. 144]{Tate2010}.
 + Define a method/function with "*def method_name*"